hakanayaz/PIRQ_Draft/Module 2/README.md

 ### 2. Transpilation and Optimization

 Next, we discuss a key element of any compilation pipeline which is exacerbated by quantum's unique limitations - optimization.
 In [this set of tutorials](2_Transpilation_and_Optimization), we focus heavily on Qiskit's transpiler and its built in optimization passes, with an eye towards showing how the transpiler can be customized for any use case.

-> (Switch to QHAL section) To that end, we configure our own simple backend with a specific geometry and basis gate set, and use the transpiler in order to succesfully execute code on it.
 We also delve into the optimizations offered by qcor's MLIR tool, and compare them in detail with those Qiskit is able to perform.

 (In the future, we may add experimentation and tutorials on optimizations offered by pytket and the Q# compiler, and perhaps others)